oracle/graalpython/README.md

 source <venv-dir>/bin/activate
 ```

-Multiple executables are available in the virtual environment, including `python`, `python3` and `graalpy`.
+Several executables are available in the virtual environment, including `python`, `python3` and `graalpy`.

 ### Installing Packages